 The company's marine fleet includes both US and foreign-flagged vessels.
-The US-flagged vessels are engaged in transporting refined products, primarily in the coastal waters of the United States.
-The foreign-flagged vessels transport crude oil from the Middle East, Southeast Asia, the Black Sea, South America, Mexico and West Africa to ports in the United States, Europe, Australia and Asia, as well as refined products and feedstocks to and from various locations worldwide.
+The US-flagged vessels are engaged in transporting refined products, primarily in US coastal waters.
+The foreign-flagged vessels transport crude oil from the Middle East, Southeast Asia, the Black Sea, South America, Mexico and West Africa to ports in the US, Europe, Australia and Asia, as well as refined products and feedstocks to and from various locations around the world.

 The company has recorded a decreasing trend in net revenues over the last five years.

-In 2015 net revenues decreased by 35% due to a drop in downstream and upstream sales driven by lower crude oil and natural gas realizations, and lower crude oil prices and sales volumes.
+In 2016 net revenues decreased by 17% to $114.5 billion due to a drop in downstream and upstream sales driven by lower crude oil and natural gas realizations, and lower crude oil prices and sales volumes.

-Chevron has seen its net income decline over the last five years.
+Chevron has also seen its net income decline over the last five years.

 Cash from operating activities decreased by 38%.

-The company announced a 2016 capital and exploratory budget of $26.6 billion.
-This capital budget will enable Chevron to complete and ramp up projects under construction, fund high-return, short-cycle investments, preserve options for viable long-cycle projects, and ensure safe, reliable operations.
+The company announced a 2017 capital and exploratory budget of $19.8 billion (down 15% on 2016 due to the weak energy price environment).
+More than 70% of this capital budget is targeted to complete and ramp up projects under construction, and fund high-return, short-cycle investments.

-In 2016 the company announced plans to sell some of its Asia operations, selling assets worth up to $5 billion in an effort to raise cash.
-That year Chevron sold its interest in a refinery in New Zealand.
+To deal with the prolonged slump in oil and gas prices, in 2016 the company cut capital and operating expenses by $14 billion.
+That year, the company announced plans to sell some of its Asia operations, (assets worth up to $5 billion) in an effort to raise cash.
+It also sold its interest in a refinery in New Zealand.
 In 2017 Chevron agreed to sell its major natural gas fields in Bangladesh to China's Zhenhua Oil, a state-run oil and gas explorer, for about $2 billion.

-In addition, Chevron is pursuing the possible divestment of the Hawaii Refinery and related assets.
+In addition, Chevron was pursuing the possible divestment of the Hawaii Refinery and related assets.